ietf-wg-alto/draft-alto-oam-yang/design.md

 using different mechanisms.
 The initial module only defines the `reverse-dns` case that is used to configure DNS NAPTR records for ALTO server discovery, which is sugested by {{RFC7286}} and {{RFC8686}}.
-It configures a set of endpoints in the scope of the network domain serving this ALTO server.
+It configures a set of endpoints that can be served by this ALTO server.
 The node contains two leaf lists.
 The `static` list contains a list of manual configured endpoints.
 The `dynamic` list points to a list of data sources to retrieve the endpoints dynamically.
-As suggested by {{RFC7286}} and {{RFC8686}}, the IP prefixes in the scope will be translated into DNS NAPTR resource records for server discovery.
+As suggested by {{RFC7286}} and {{RFC8686}}, the IP prefixes of the endpoints configured by both `static` and `dynamic` lists will be translated into DNS NAPTR resource records for server discovery.
 The `server-discovery-manner` choice can be augmented by the future modules to support other mechanisms.

 ### Data Model for Logging Management